 Parent Consultations are held in both the Autumn and Spring Terms with an Open Evening in the Summer Term to discuss the Annual Report and SATs results.

 In the week prior to the Parent Consultation Evenings, a designated Parents Evening is in place to review SEN Support Plans/Pastoral Support Programmes/Intimate Care for pupils with additional needs.
 Pupil targets are reviewed and new objectives set.

 A parent is nominated from each class to form the Parent Council.
 They meet monthly to discuss any school concerns which are then shared with the Head teacher, if applicable.
 They are also responsible for creating the class phone pyramid for emergency contact.

-Every week, parents received a copy (either electronically or hard copy) of the school newsletter and parents of Early Years pupils also receive a copy of the EYFS Newsletter each week.
-These are uploaded weekly on to the School website.
+Every fortnight, parents received a copy (either electronically or hard copy) of the school newsletter and parents of Early Years pupils also receive a copy of the EYFS Newsletter.
+These are uploaded on to the School website.

 Every Spring, we canvas parents for their views on the school community using a parental questionnaire based on OFSTED’s Parent View.
 Findings from this questionnaire may feed in to the new School Development Plan for the coming year.

 To contribute your views, please see link below.